Everything About Wood Floor Wax Removers and Stripping

 Don’t Wax Your Hardwood Floor If…

-It’s becoming harder to find wax products due to the popularity of prefinished wood and polyurethane finishes.
+It’s becoming harder to find wax products due to the popularity of prefinished hardwood and polyurethane finishes.
 It’s no wonder since the synthetic finishes are more durable than wax.

 If you are considering installing a solid hardwood floor, look at Easiklip’s line of prefinished floors.
 They are ready to walk on the moment you install them, and there is no waxing required to maintain them.